sh1boot/sh1boot.github.io/drafts/ciscv.md

 being a random bucket of overlapping things that seemed like good ideas is pretty on-brand.

 And a toolchain would be nice, too.
 And an implementation.
+And from those, feedback into what makes a better target, and back around the tuning loops again with that insight in mind.

 ## AI disclosure statement